Today, the University of Cincinnati is introducing the latest athletic department addition — current Xavier head baseball coach Scott Googins.

 I think the answer is both simple and understandable.
 Not only is the school still languishing in the American Athletic Conference — a situation that, in hindsight, appears to have been well beyond Mike Bohn’s control — but the optics of the Bohn tenure have rarely been pretty.

 First, Bohn took over UC at a tumultuous time.
-The fan base was in a panic about the conference situation and the end of Bohn’s tenure in Colorado made many feel unease, especially considering outgoing AD Whit Babcock was viewed largely favorably at the time.
+The fan base was in a panic about the conference situation, and the end of Bohn’s tenure in Colorado made many feel unease, especially considering outgoing AD Whit Babcock was viewed favorably at the time.

 If I may Cold Take myself: